 The tourism industry is best suited to people who like people!

 If you are a passionate person and enjoy working with people who are too, this is the career for you.
 Most people work in this sector because of their interest in people, culture, travel, and/or the environment, and are excited to share their knowledge and help provide unforgettable experiences to customers.
 A job in tourism is an opportunity to affect the lives of others, though helping them discover something new and creating memories that will last a lifetime.

 Not only can you switch from one specialization to another as you grow and change within the industry, you will also have transferable skills that can help you find employment in any industry.
 The skills that you learn and develop in tourism are transferable and help you in other areas of life.
 For example, customer service, organization and management skills are all invaluable and can take you places in pretty much every industry out there.

 Based on industry growth patterns and retirement BC’s tourism industry will need 106,000 more workers in the next 10 years.
 This shows that there is more than enough opportunity to find employment and to grow within the industry.
 Recent data also shows that tourism contributes approximately $4.8 billion to the Metro Vancouver economy annually and supports over 70,000 full time jobs.* Vancouver, and Canada in general, are a great place to be to start your career in tourism, but ultimately this path could take you anywhere in the world!
 Are you ready to join?

 Do you have more questions?
 Want to take the first step to your new career?
-Attend our information session next week, on November 21st, 4pm – 7pm at either the Vancouver or Surrey campus!
+Attend our information session at the Vancouver or Surrey campus!